Byron1z/azure-network-protocols-B1z/README.md

   <img src="https://i.imgur.com/sA2E4sp.png" height="90%" width="100%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Open Wireshark and start packet capture, Inspect Traffic.
+Open Wireshark, start packet capture, and Inspect Traffic.
 </p>
 <p>
   <img src="https://i.imgur.com/ZbrwHdI.png" height="100%" width="100%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Within Wireshark, filter for ICMP traffic only - This is what Ping uses to test connectivity between two devices.
+  Within Wireshark, filter for ICMP traffic only - This is what "Ping" uses to test connectivity between two devices.

+  Internet Control Message Protocol (ICMP) is a network layer protocol used by network devices to diagnose network communication or connection issues.

+  - ICMP is mainly used to determine whether or not data is reaching its intended destination promptly.

+  - The ICMP protocol is used on network devices, such as routers, and is crucial for error reporting and testing.
 </p>
 <p>
   <img src="https://i.imgur.com/w96ivrp.png" height="100%" width="100%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Retrieve the private IP address of the Ubuntu VM (Linux-VM) and attempt to ping it from within the Windows 10 VM.
+Retrieve the Private IP address of the Ubuntu VM (Linux-VM) and attempt to ping it from within the Windows 10 VM.

   (It should work since Ping is ICMP traffic, and we filtered Wireshark to inspect ICMP traffic)
 </p>